Most productivity advice fails because it treats productivity like a calendar problem. In reality, it starts with your productivity mindset.

 Here are some must-haves:

-- Digital planners and calendars: Google Calendar, Microsoft Outlook, or tools like Notion allow you to schedule meetings, set reminders, and plan your day.
+• Digital planners and calendars: Google Calendar, Microsoft Outlook, or tools like Notion

-- Also, setting “do not disturb” modes on your devices or using apps will limit screen time.
+• “Do not disturb” modes on your devices or using apps can distractions and may help reduce screen time.

 You don’t need to make perfect plans or stick to them flawlessly.
 The real goal is to build the time management habit and use it more mindfully.
 Some days, if you’re not feeling your plans, just let it be and go with the flow.
 It’s not a loss, I promise.